 Explanation: The most obvious input of waste for marine pollution is through pipes directly discharging waste into the sea.
 Very often, municipal waste and sewage waste from residences and industries in coastal towns are directly discharged into the sea.

 2. Why ship accidents cause marine pollution?

-a) Because if the ship carrying passengers collapse it results in the death of many people
+a) Because if the ship carrying passengers to collapse it results in the death of many people

 b) Because ship is very huge in its size